one-among-us/data/people/Anilovr/page.en.md

 ## Profile

 Ani grew up in a single-parent household.
-She has helped many people.
+Her selflessness has touched the lives of many.
 But in the end, she, who gave others hope, wasn't able to escape death herself.

 <PhotoScroll photos={[ '${path}/photos/photo1.jpg', ]} />